What exactly is authoritative parenting? And how can it help you raise a healthy and well-behaved child? Learn more about it right here.

 In this article, I’ll share tips on the three parts of the authoritative parenting style:

 Provide unconditional love and warmth

 Kids need to feel loved above all else.
-As obvious as this may seem, we don’t always provide that warm support, especially when we’re busy, angry or make unreasonable demands.
+As obvious as this may seem, we don’t always provide that warm support, especially when we’re busy, angry, or make unreasonable demands.
 We might also believe that doing so makes us “soft,” or doesn’t provide the boundaries they need.

 Right now, your child’s mistakes and troubles are simple: She told a lie about eating a cookie for lunch or keeps forgetting to do an assignment for school.

-You’d want her to be able to turn to you first for support without fear of punishment or judgment.
+You’d want her to be able to turn to you for support without fear of punishment or judgment.
 To know she can count on you.
 That your first response isn’t to get down on her for her mistakes, but to make sure she’s okay and that you’ll support her no matter what.

 She should be able to come to you for anything and know that you’ll stick by her side.
 Be the reliable anchor she knows will always stand in her corner.

 2. Spend time talking to your child